Healthcare is worth fighting for…

 Businesses as Teachers

 While there are a lot of people who talk about bringing socialized medicine to the United States, the question of how to pay for that kind of coverage remains.
+According to the experts at medicarewpb.com choosing an alternative health insurance can help cover these medicinal expenses, though.
 The mistake many people make these days is thinking that other countries practice healthcare better than we do—or that they spend less than we do.
 That’s a failure to accurately benchmark our system against the other players.
 It’s not that people in other countries pay less in healthcare costs than we do; they just pay it through their taxes—just like we do with Medicare.
 I remember meeting someone from Sweden who told me that 17% of their taxes went towards paying for healthcare.
 But everyone believes Sweden doesn’t pay anything for their healthcare.

 We need to play the role of teachers to our associates when it comes to explaining what drives healthcare costs.
 We can do that by creating a sense of ownership among your people.
 We can bring the marketplace to our people and allow them to be active participants rather than just standing still and paying the bills.
 For example, we have been able to keep the costs to our associates under control for more than a decade by bringing knowledge to the people in our organization of how healthcare services operate.
 While the average annual healthcare expense is about $28,000 for a family of four, our company averages less than $12,000.
 As a self-insured business, we benefit from some of the lowest costs in the country—40 percent below the national average.